-- What to Look for in White Noise Machines
+What to Look for in a White Noise Machine

 You’ve likely heard of white noise machines and understand that they can help you fall asleep, but how exactly do they work?
 And, what features should you be looking for when shopping for one for your home?
 We’ve got the details:

 - Random Noise Generation: One of the things the human brain does best is seek out patterns, but this stimulates it, which is the opposite of what it needs to do at night in order to fall asleep.
 By choosing a machine that generates complex, random noise, your brain won’t ever be able to latch onto a pattern, and you’ll finally catch some zzz’s.